kittenlogic/unsupervised-pleasures/_posts/2020-12-08-queer-ai-ultimate-fantasy-032.md

 In class?

 In a gay bar.
 In a gay porno.
 On TV.
 I can't tell you how many nights I dreamed of being gang-raped and sodomized by my fraternity brothers.
 And how many nights I dreamed of being gang-raped and sodomized by my schoolmates.

-In front of me.
+In front of me?

 In front of all of us.

-All of us.
+All of us?

 All of us at that school.